-- It is not known if KEYTRUDA is safe and effective in children with TMB-H cancers of the brain or spinal cord (central nervous system cancers). - a kind of skin cancer called cutaneous squamous cell carcinoma (cSCC).
-KEYTRUDA may be used when your skin cancer; - o has returned or spread, and - o cannot be cured by surgery or radiation. - a kind of cancer called triple-negative breast cancer (TNBC).
-KEYTRUDA may be used with chemotherapy medicines when your breast cancer: - o has returned and cannot be removed by surgery or has spread, and - tests positive for "PD-L1".
+It is not known if KEYTRUDA is safe and effective in children with TMB-H cancers of the brain or spinal cord (central nervous system cancers).

+- a kind of skin cancer called cutaneous squamous cell carcinoma (cSCC).
+KEYTRUDA may be used when your skin cancer: - has returned or spread, and - o cannot be cured by surgery or radiation. - a kind of cancer called triple-negative breast cancer (TNBC). - KEYTRUDA may be used with chemotherapy medicines as treatment before surgery and then continued alone after surgery when you: - have early-stage breast cancer, and - are at high risk of your breast cancer coming back. - KEYTRUDA may be used with chemotherapy medicines when your breast cancer: - has returned and cannot be removed by surgery or has spread, and - tests positive for "PD-L1".